winkelmantanner/battlecode2021_waffle/README.md

 # battlecode2021_waffle

-This code plays the MIT BattleCode 2021 game.
-For more about this, see the [MIT BattleCode site](https://battlecode.org/) and the [2021 game resources](https://2021.battlecode.org/resources).
+This code plays the MIT Battlecode 2021 game.
+For more about this, see the [MIT Battlecode site](https://battlecode.org/) and the [2021 game resources](https://2021.battlecode.org/resources).
 This year's game was politics themed.

 This bot was known as "waffle" in the tournaments and on the ranklist.
 This bot was a finalist, meaning it placed in the top 16 in the qualification tournament, marking the second year I was a finalist.
-This will probably be my last year because only full-time students are eligible to win prizes in BattleCode and I expect to graduate soon.
+This will probably be my last year because only full-time students are eligible to win prizes in Battlecode and I expect to graduate soon.

 Here are some facts about this bot.